deafweekly

 Editor: Tom Willard

-Please support our advertisers; they make it possible for you to receive Deafweekly.
+our advertisers; they make it possible for you to receive Deafweekly.

-SIGN UP HERE for a free subscription.
-Be sure to open the confirmation email and click on the link to activate your subscription.
-It is required by law and prevents others from signing you up without your permission.
+and click on the link to activate your subscription.
+It is required by law and

 ADDRESS CHANGES are self serve.
-Simply unsubscribe using the link at the bottom of every newsletter, then sign up for a subscription with your new address.
+Simply unsubscribe using the link at the bottom of every newsletter,

-FBI PROBING ALLEGED ABUSE OF DEAF, AUSTISTIC KIDS / NBC News
+Last issue's most-read story: FBI PROBING ALLEGED ABUSE OF DEAF, AUSTISTIC KIDS / NBC News

 Deafweekly subscribers as of today: 5,418

-ADVERTISE IN DEAFWEEKLY FOR $20 OR LESS PER WEEK
+IN DEAFWEEKLY FOR $20 OR LESS PER WEEK

 +++++++++++++++++++++++++++++